Tanuja-Bhatt/T.projects/README.md

 # T.projects
-this repos will contain some valuable python project
+this repos will contain some valuable python projects
 <br>
 Author- Tanuja Bhatt